jocelync-invisible/icu-length-of-stay-prediction/README.md

   **Limited Dataset Size**

-  One of the major challenges in our analysis was the relatively small sample size of the dataset.
+  One of the significant challenges in our analysis was the relatively small sample size.
 Given the complexity of ICU LOS prediction, having more data would have been beneficial for improving generalization and model stability.
 The small dataset increased the risk of overfitting, particularly for our Bayesian Neural Network (BNN), which typically requires more data to fully capture complex patterns.
-Notably, when we incorporated additional data from MIMIC-IV, we observed significant improvements in model performance compared to using only MIMIC-III.
+Notably, when we incorporated additional data from MIMIC-IV, we observed significant improvements in model performance compared to only MIMIC-III.

 #### 2. Model-Related Challenges